Home

 Where to start

-Exploring the Astro Theme Gallery I found the Nimbus Narrative template, it had a clean aesthetic and interesting features, such as article series and table of contents, so I choose it.
+Exploring the Astro Theme Gallery, I found the Nimbus Narrative template.
+It had a clean aesthetic and interesting features, such as article series and a table of contents, so I chose it.

-The result you see today boasts several changes and improvements over the original version such as full responsive layout and fonts, and a new blog page layout.
+The result you see today includes several changes and improvements over the original version, such as a fully responsive layout and fonts, plus a new blog page layout.

 Tips to start at lightspeed